Dzenly/tia/readme.md

 *Note: since the 0.12.15 tia version - the minimal supported Node.js version is 8.6*

-To don't blow up versions for now TIA is not following SEMVER rules.
-The 'patch' version part is changed at adding new functionality and bug fixes, and the 'minor' version part is changed at commits which break backward compatibility.

-After 1.0.0 version I will follow SEMVER strictly.

 Some TODO for 1.0.0:

 * more wrappers for Selenium actions.